NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 Forecast Viewer
 ===============

 The forecast plots can be accessed by clicking on the Job ID or Status of a run in the WRF Jobs tab.
-Each available product will be listed in the right-hand menu and can be toggled on/off with the checkmark.
-Each product also has a transparency slider bar to adjust the field's transparency.
-Automation play/pause/advance buttons and slider can be found at the bottom of the map.
-On the left, a vertical slider bar allows users to select different vertical levels for appropriate products.
+See Graphics page for more information.